codio/tutorial_yo_angular/.guides/sections.md

 title: IDE Panels
 files: []
 editable: false
-layout: ""
+layout: 2-panels-tree

 ---
 #IDE Panels
 It is a really good idea to quickly set up a couple of IDE panels so the tutorial is really easy to follow.

-Codio lets you create panels from the View->Panels menu.
-To get it done really quickly, do the following:

-1. View->Panels->Split Vertical
-1. Drag this tab from the left panel over to the newly created right hand empty tab bar area
-1. You can close the `README.md` file now
+We have set up this Guide for 2 panels.

-1. You should now see something like this
+You should now see something like this

 ![panels ready](.guides/img/panels-created.png)